PipeRuiz96/PipeRuiz96.github.io/replit.md

 ## Overview

-This is a static portfolio website for a freelance automation specialist.
-The site showcases expertise in process automation, Chrome extension development, and business optimization solutions.
-Built as a professional landing page to attract freelance clients, it features a modern design with animated backgrounds, responsive layout, and smooth user interactions.
-The portfolio emphasizes generic automation services rather than platform-specific solutions, targeting a broad range of potential business clients.
+This is a static portfolio website for a freelance automation specialist who works at Rappi and has created 16 Chrome extensions.
+The portfolio showcases 5 main extensions with video demonstration spaces and 11 additional extensions in a simplified 2-column layout.
+The design uses psychological principles to make services easy to understand for non-technical clients, emphasizing real time savings (90% reduction) and practical automation solutions without mentioning the current employer for legal reasons.

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+- **Communication style:** Simple, everyday language
+- **Font:** Changed from Inter to Poppins for more professional appearance
+- **Time reduction metric:** 90% (not 85%)
+- **Removed:** LinkedIn contact method, support technical references
+- **Legal concerns:** No mention of current employer (Rappi), avoid naming Uber Eats/PedidosYa directly
+- **Layout preference:** Psychological design that's easy for clients to understand services

 ## System Architecture